 Following standard behavior of HTTP clients and servers, the STI-VS and STI-CR shall implement the cache behavior described in [RFC 7234].
 The STI-CR HTTP response shall include at least one caching directive (e.g., “no-store”, “max-age=3600”).
 If the HTTP response does not include any recognized caching directives, then the STI-VS should cache the HTTP response based on local policy.

-The STI-VS shall not dereference URLs that use a scheme other than “https”, a port other than 443 or 8443, or contain a userinfo subcomponent, query component, or fragment identifier component as described in [RFC 3986].
-The STI-VS should not dereference URLs if the path does not end with “.pem”, “.crt”, or “.cer”.
-The STI-VS should not dereference URLs that appear to be part of a Server-Side Request Forgery (SSRF) attack (e.g., the host resolves to a private IP address).
-The STI-VS may make an HTTP HEAD request to check the Content-Type or other headers before making an HTTP GET request to dereference the URL
+The STI-VS should not dereference URLs that use a scheme other than “https” or a port other than 443 or 8443.
+The STI-VS should not dereference URLs that contain a userinfo subcomponent, query component, or fragment identifier component as described in [RFC 3986].
+The STI-VS should not dereference URLs if the host resolves to a non-public IP.
+The STI-VS should not dereference URLs that appear to be part of a Server-Side Request Forgery (SSRF) attack.
+The STI-VS may make an HTTP HEAD request to check the Content-Type or other headers before making an HTTP GET request to dereference the URL.
+The STI-VS should not follow HTTP redirections (i.e., the Location header of a 3xx HTTP response).

-Editor’s Note: Participants will review the highlighted sentence above and return with feedback.

 If the certificate does not contain the required extensions as described in Clauses 6.3.5.1 and 6.4.1 of [ATIS-1000080], then verification shall fail.